evannorton/Pixel-Pigeon/README.md

 Initialize and run the game.
 ### `goToLevel(levelID: string): void`
 Go to a level specified by the "level identifier" property in LDTK.
 ### `lockCameraToEntity(entityID: string): void`
 Lock the level's camera to an entity specified by the "entity identifier" property in LDTK.
+### `moveEntity(entityID: string, velocityX: number, velocityY: number): void`
+Move an entity specified by the "entity identifier" property at specified velocity within a level.
 ### `new InputPressHandler(options: InputPressHandlerOptions)`
 Class for managing mouse, keyboard and gamepad input on press.
 ### `new InputTickHandler(options: InputTickHandlerOptions)`